Human Resources Office

-Prior to building the class schedule, please check with the HR Technician, Colleen Woolard or LaShonda Walker, to ensure the candidate hasn’t been terminated from Datatel.
+Prior to building the class schedule, please check with the HR Technician to ensure the candidate hasn’t been terminated from Datatel.
 If the candidate hasn’t been employed with the college for six or more months they’ll be terminated from the system.
 The HR Technician can assist you with getting the candidate rehired prior to their new start date.
 Contact the HR Office if you have questions about this.

 Did You Know…

 Employees of institutions in the community college system who’re assigned to permanent full-time or permanent part-time positions shall receive longevity pay if the employee meets the requirements of total qualifying service.
 Longevity pay amounts are computed by multiplying the employee’s annual base or contract salary rate as of the eligibility date by the appropriate percentage, rounded to the nearest dollar, in accordance with the following table:

 |10 but less than 15 years